Housgun/MapleStoryAutoLevelUp/README.md

 While the window is visible you can press **Esc** to exit.
 Status messages are written both to the console and to ``maplestory_<date>.log``.

+If you want to observe the full bot logic without sending any keyboard input, run ``mapleStoryObserver.py``.
+It behaves like the main script but keeps automation disabled and simply logs detected information each frame.

 ## Supported Map
 1. north forest training ground 2(北部森林訓練場2)
 2. fire land 2(火焰之地2)